 We see the tragic stories on the news almost every night: a fatal car crash on Route 285, deadly pile-up on I-40, or lethal T-bone collision at Paseo del Norte & Coors Boulevard in Albuquerque.
 We might make a note to avoid the area, but we never think it could happen to us or to a loved one.
 When you do get that devastating phone call that a loved one has been killed in a vehicle crash, you are totally unprepared, and you are immediately swept up in dealing with the aftermath.
 If another driver’s carelessness or negligence caused the crash that killed your family member, however, you may be able to hold the driver responsible for compensating you for your losses.
-The Albuquerque office of Keller & Keller handles wrongful death lawsuits in New Mexico and would be happy to evaluate your situation.
+The Albuquerque car accident lawyers of Keller & Keller handle wrongful death lawsuits in New Mexico and would be happy to evaluate your situation.

 What Is Wrongful Death in New Mexico?